 Together with RevLab at The Texas Tribune, The Membership Puzzle Project, and other partners, The Lenfest News Philanthropy Network recently offered the following programs.
 You can view recordings and access slides or other resources below:

-During this four-week course, you will work with experienced fundraising professionals who will help you learn the key building blocks to building relationships and developing a pipeline of major gift donors.
-Key lessons will include:
+During this four-week course, participants worked with experienced fundraising professionals who will helped teach the key building blocks to building relationships and developing a pipeline of major gift donors.
+Key lessons include:

 - Developing a case for support